Vermont: Carriers request 6.8% avg. rate hikes for 2021; #COVID19 impact is a big ol' ¯\_(ツ)_/¯

 These assumptions combine to add $4.51 PMPM in claim cost for the time period of January to April 2021 (at which point all deferred services will be made up and providers will return to normal utilization levels).
 MVP is reflecting $1.50 PMPM ($4.51 PMPM for 4 months, converted to an annual PMPM) in this filing to account for the increased utilization.

 In short, BCBSVT is assuming no net impact one way or the other, while MVP is tacking on an extra $10/month to cover what they assume will be a presumed COVID-19 vaccine plus pent-up demand of elective services pushed out from this year.
-If I'm reading it correctly, MVP figures their average 2021 premiums will run around $593/month, so the $10/mo makes up roughly 1.7% of it.
+If I'm reading it correctly, MVP figures their average 2021 premiums will run around $593/month (vs. $555 this year) so $10/mo makes up roughly 2.3 percentage points of it.

 What we are seeing is two sets of actuaries looking at an incredible amount of known unknowns and probably several unknown unknowns and making good faith guesses (they call them projections as that justifies their hourly rate).
 BCBS-VT is systemically making a slightly more optimistic projection than MVP.
 BCBS could be right, they could be wrong.
 Given how ACA subsidies are structured, BCBS-VT optimism is giving them a slight pricing advantage and thus enrollment gain compared to a universe where there is a mandated set of uniform assumptions or a universe where the BCBS actuaries were as pessmistic as the MVP actuaries.